Best Books from 2023

 Ashlyn Greer is a rare-book dealer who loves the smell of old paper, ink, and leather.
 Old volumes appeal to all of her senses, including a sense the rest of us don’t have.
 She is gifted with the unique ability to feel the echoes of the books’ previous owners.

-This 2023 release is already receiving rave reviews!
-It’s perfect for book lovers and those who love a story within a story.
-This novel also delves into deeper historical issues, including anti-Semitism and the roles of women in society in the 1940s.
+This novel is perfect for book lovers and those who love a story within a story.
+It also delves into deeper historical issues, including anti-Semitism and the roles of women in society in the 1940s.

 The Frozen River